Stanwell Park

 Stanwell Park demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Stanwell Park's educational attainment is notably high, with 44.5% of residents aged 15 and above holding university qualifications as of the latest data.
-This compares favourably to the broader benchmarks of 21.3% in Rest of NSW and 25.2% in the SA4 region.
-Bachelor degrees are the most common, with 27.7%, followed by postgraduate qualifications at 13.9% and graduate diplomas at 2.9%.
-Vocational credentials are also prevalent, with 32.8% of residents holding such qualifications, including advanced diplomas (12.5%) and certificates (20.3%).
+Stanwell Park's educational attainment is notably higher than broader averages.
+Among residents aged 15 and above, 44.5% hold university qualifications, compared to 21.3% in the rest of New South Wales (NSW) and 25.2% in the Small Area 4 (SA4) region.
+Bachelor degrees are most prevalent at 27.7%, followed by postgraduate qualifications at 13.9% and graduate diplomas at 2.9%.
+Vocational credentials are also prominent, with 32.8% of residents holding such qualifications – advanced diplomas account for 12.5% and certificates for 20.3%.

-Educational participation is high, with 29.6% of residents currently enrolled in formal education.
+Educational participation is high in Stanwell Park, with 29.6% of residents currently enrolled in formal education.
 This includes 9.9% in primary education, 6.6% in secondary education, and 6.4% pursuing tertiary education.

 Frequently Asked Questions - Education